siddharth-narayan-mishra/CodeAnt_AI_Intership_Application/README.md

 This repository contains the completed assignment for the Frontend Developer Intern role at CodeAnt AI.
 The project involved implementing a functional frontend based on a Figma design using ReactJS, HTML, and CSS, adhering to best practices for clean, maintainable, and scalable code.

+## Hosted Website
+The website is hosted on Vercel at https://code-ant-sid.vercel.app Please go to https://code-ant-sid.vercel.app/login for login page

 ## Libraries used:
   - Tailwind CSS
   - React Router